#2 Ready. Set. Go.

 And this morning was the first day of school!

 Our daughters held on stoically until they saw the doors opening, but they started crying as soon as they had to go in, each to their own school, as they walked in an orderly fashion in the right direction, looking at us and asking for help with their eyes... and we held on stoically too, gesturing that it would be good, and right now we're counting the minutes until we can pick them up.

 Matias hung up his backpack, peeked into the room that looked more like an amusement park, met Miss Megan, and when she asked him, "do you want to come in?" he replied in his best English, "YES!" and I had to ask him for a kiss before running off inside.

 Then it was my turn to go with Jenny to my school.

-I met one of the "lab technicians," and when he asked me what the facilities in that lab looked like to me (there are several!), I just replied: "this looks like Disneyland!"
+I met one of the "lab technicians", and when he asked me what the facilities in that lab looked like to me (there are several!), I just replied: "this looks like Disneyland!"

-My Biomechanics geek friends will understand why when they see the photos.
+I know my Biomechanics geek friends will understand why when they see the photos.

-And then he added, "Let me know what you need.
-I'm here for you", and I felt like crying with emotion.
+And then he added, "let me know what you need, I'm here for you", and I felt like crying with emotion.

-I hope that the harshness of this first day will be overcome quickly and that we can all realize that fear is part of it but that we can take a few bites out of it and then swallow it all.
+I hope that the harshness of this first day will be overcome quickly, and that we can all realize that fear is part of it, but that we can take a few bites out of it, and then swallow it all.

 A huge kiss from here to there.